A Simple Guide to the Different Types of Yoga

 The purpose of Hatha Yoga

-Hatha Yoga is the type of Yoga for the body
+Hatha Yoga is a type of Yoga for the body

 Other forms of Yoga incorporate asanas taken from Hatha Yoga scriptures.
 Hatha Yoga’s main purpose is to relieve spiritual, mental, emotional and physical pain.